Time formatting and storage bugs

-In computer science, time formatting and storage bugs are a class of software bugs that cause errors in time and date calculation or display.
+In computer science, data type limitations and software bugs can cause errors in time and date calculation or display.
 These are most commonly manifestations of arithmetic overflow, but can also be the result of other issues.
-The most well-known consequence of bugs of this type is the Y2K problem, but many other milestone dates or times exist that have caused or will cause problems depending on various programming deficiencies.
+The best-known consequence of this type is the Y2K problem, but many other milestone dates or times exist that have caused or will cause problems depending on various programming deficiencies.

 Year 1975

-On 4 January 1975, the 12-bit field that had been used for dates in the DECsystem-10 operating systems overflowed.
-There were numerous problems and crashes related to this bug while an alternative format was developed.